Finding a Top Financial Advisor Firm in Edina, Minnesota

 Birchwood Financial Partners

 Fee-only Birchwood Financial Partners is one of the more exclusive firms on this list, as they typically only accept new individual clients that have at least $1 million in investable assets, though this requirement is waivable.
-Unsurprisingly, the firm’s client base includes a good deal of high-net-worth individuals along with some non-high-net-worth individuals, pension plans, charitable organizations and businesses.
+Unsurprisingly, the firm’s client base includes a good deal of high-net-worth individuals, along with non-high-net-worth individuals, pension plans, charitable organizations and businesses.

 There are plenty of advisory certifications to go around at Birchwood.
-In fact, there are six certified financial planners (CFPs), three chartered SRI counselors (CSRICs), one chartered advisor in philanthropy (CAP) and one chartered financial analyst (CFA).
+In fact, there are five certified financial planners (CFPs), three chartered SRI counselors (CSRICs), one chartered advisor in philanthropy (CAP) and one chartered financial analyst (CFA).

 Birchwood Financial Partners Background